jensettl/jensettl.github.io/_posts/2025-10-01-API-methods-explained.md

 ---
 layout: post
-title:  "A Developer’s Guide to Major API Types"
+title:  "Major API Types explained"
 author: jens
 categories: [ REST, SOAP, gRPC, GraphQL, WebHooks, WebSockets, WebRTC ]
-image: assets/images/api-types/api-overview.jpg
+image: assets/images/api-types/api-overview.png
 ---

 APIs (Application Programming Interfaces) are the **connective tissue of modern software**.
 They allow systems, apps, and services to talk to each other, powering everything from social media integrations to banking transactions and real-time chat apps.